djndl1/CSNotes/os/concepts/processes_threads.md

 - I/O-bound

-The scheduler must decide whether to run the parent processes or the child processes; which process to run when a process is blocks; which process to run when an I/O interrupt service has finished.
+The scheduler must decide whether to run the parent processes or the child processes; which process to run when a process exits; which process to run when a process blocks; which process to run when an I/O interrupt service has finished.

-Scheduling algorithms can be divided into two categories depending on how they handle clock interrupts:
+Scheduling algorithms can be divided into two categories depending on how they utilize clock interrupts:

 - _nonpreemptive scheduling_:  a process runs until it blocks or voluntarily releases the CPU;